 Towards the beginning of the year, I was talking to a major European company who asked a very logical, but rather advanced question.
 He stated “I have customers that speak 8 different languages, and I keep their language setting stored in Salesforce, so how can I trigger a customer satisfaction survey to them that provides the entire interface in their language of choice?”

 That conversation was the impetus for us to create options for multi-language surveys, which was released earlier this year.

-Now, as the world comes together to kick off the greatest sporting event of 2014, we figured it would be a great time to touch on this new capability of GetFeedback, multi-language surveys will full translation of the interface for your survey recipients.
+Now, as the world comes together to kick off the greatest sporting event of 2014, we figured it would be a great time to touch on this new capability of GetFeedback, multi-language surveys with full translation of the interface for your survey recipients.

 How does it work?

 To begin, simply use the GetFeedback survey builder to create a survey in your language of choice.
 The product has been fully internationalized, which means you can create a survey in any language.
 Just use your local keyboard and type your survey title page, questions, answers, and thank you page in your local language.
 We’ll handle any language specific characters without a problem.

 While GetFeedback allows you to create a survey in any language, please note that we do not automatically translate your survey into multiple languages.
 You can choose to use language translation services like Google Translate to help you, but even when using those services something tends to get lost in translation.

 So if you’re creating a survey that needs to be distributed in multiple languages, you’ll need to create multiple surveys—one in each language—and have someone (like a 3rd party translation service) help with the translation.